Stochastic particle method with birth-death dynamics: SPM-birth-death

+Compared with SPM, birth mechanism reduces the computational cost of particle sampling and the errors induced by sampling.
+Note that at each time step, SPM samples $N(0)$ particles from

-In fact, this is unnecessary because the existing particle system can already approximate the part of $U_m(\bx)$.
-The SPM-birth-death method only sample a small number of new particles from the $\mathcal{O}(\tau)$-order increment, which not only saves the computational cost but also reduces the additional errors introduced by sampling.
+This is unnecessary because the existing particle system can already approximate the part of $U_m(\bx)$.
+SPM-birth-death method only samples a small number of new particles from the $\mathcal{O}(\tau)$-order increment, which not only saves the computational cost but also reduces the additional errors introduced by sampling.